coreui/coreui/site/content/docs/4.0/components/buttons.md

 ---
 layout: docs
 title: Bootstrap buttons
 description: Bootstrap button component for actions in tables, forms, cards, and more.
-Bootstrap 5 provides various styles, states, and size.
+CoreUI 4 for Bootstrap provides various styles, states, and size.
 Ready to use and easy to customize.
 group: components
 aliases:
   - "/components/button/"